Author: Srutimala Deka

 Tableau is a visualization tool for analytics purposes.
 It is one of the leading analytics and visualization tools owing to its simplicity of use.
-The tool utilizes a drag and drop method, which takes little to no effort to pick up.
-This saves on a lot of training hours.
+The tool utilizes a drag-and-drop method, which takes little to no effort to pick up.
+This saves a lot of training hours.

 What is pagination?

 Pagination is nothing but the sequence of numbers used to signify pages in the view.
 Usually, Tableau will accommodate a tabular sheet as far as the height of its container will allow.
 Beyond that, a scroll bar is introduced.

 Now, there can be situations where the scroll bar may not be the most helpful addition.
 One example is shown below.

 In the dashboard, we are displaying customers (from the sample superstore data) and the sales and profit they generate in two bar charts.
 There are two sheets made to behave as a single sheet in the dashboard.